Sand pumping along Adelaide's coast

 What happens during pumping?

 During pumping, temporary infrastructure is assembled on beaches.
-This machinery is removed when the pumping is complete.
+This equipment is removed when the operation is complete.
 Pumping does not occur during the times of peak beach use over summer in order to minimise disruption to residents and beach users.

-The pipeline from Glenelg to Kingston Park currently pumps approximately 100,000m3 of sand successfully each year.
+The underground pipeline from Glenelg to Kingston Park pumps up to 100,000 m3 of sand successfully each year.

-Due to technical sand management issues, the pipeline located between the Torrens Outlet to the West Beach dunes (Cell 3) is not currently being used.
+Whilst options for managing the beaches north of West Beach are considered, the pipeline between the Torrens Outlet and the West Beach dunes is not currently being used.

 More information